|

 Rikyu.
 Eventually Hideyoshi was persuaded by his generals Gamo

 Ujisato and Tokugawa Ieyasu to restore the Sen household.
-Rikyu’s

-son-in-law, Sen Shoan (1546-1614), recognized as inheritor of
+son-in-law, Sen Shoan Sojun (1546-1614), recognized as the inheritor

 As Shoan’s son and Rikyu’s grandson,